Saint Augustine's Philosophy of History

 This idea of evil signifying, not a force, but a loss is reflected in Hannah Arendt’s assessment of the “Architect of the Holocaust” Adolph Eichmann.
 In her book Eichmann in Jerusalem, Arendt makes the point that when he was tried by the Jews in 1962, Eichmann surprisingly did not look like a monster; rather, he looked like an ordinary man.
 He was a Nazi murderer but he didn’t look like it.
 Furthermore, Arendt made the observation that, for Eichmann it was not from a great hatred of the Jews that he participated in the holocaust, but rather from an absence of good judgment.
 For Arendt, Eichmann’s evil was neither a force nor ferocious; rather, it was "banal."

 CS Lewis’s view on evil takes a similar tack in Mere Christianity.
 Lewis notes that Lucifer, who was the greatest of all God’s celestial princes, falls, and as a result becomes the personification of evil.
-Lucifer was great, but his fall signified great loss.
-So then, the great effect of evil is not in its power, but in its loss.
+Lucifer is evil, but the context in which he becomes the Prince of Darkness is that of being "fallen," that of great loss.
+The effect of evil, then, is not in its power, but in its loss.
 It's not potency, but deprivation that primarily defines evil.

 So, Augustine provides a contrary idea of the human condition from that of the ancients: man is fallen from an idyllic condition.
 Man is not in “possession” of evil; rather, he is “fallen” from righteousness.
 Good and evil are not two forces in contention; rather, there is the Good and the not-Good.
 In the final apocalyptic shakeout, good will clearly triumph; evil never had a chance.